OhligerJ/svyelunite-temperature/README.md

 In the same terminal as mentioned above, run `npm run test`.
 If you wish to make changes to the test, you can do so in the file located at "src/thermometer.test.js".
 The tests will rerun automatically after updating and saving a file.
 These tests were created using Vitest, the guide of which can be found here: [https://vitest.dev/guide/](https://vitest.dev/guide/)

+Updating the JSON values and calling the appropriate class functions within the tests file is one method by which to interact with library

+## Another Interaction Method

+Include the thermometer.js file in a Javascript environment of your own.
+After instantiating, I recommend using a loop to call updateTemperatures()*, then using crossedThreshold() to determine whether to call thresholdMessage().
+How you output the threshold message is up to you.

+*while there's still a valid next entry in the data

+## Third Interaction Method

+Ideally, yours truly has created a delightful front-end experience for you at the appropriate localhost location.